FAQ

 Why 3 maturity levels?

-The Bilan Carbone® has always proven appropriate to the need (from an initial assessment to steering an organisation's decarbonisation).
+The Bilan Carbone® has always proven suitable for the need (from an initial assessment to steering an organisation's decarbonisation).

 These new maturity levels, defined by specific criteria, make it possible to set the ambition level of the approach, and to standardise practices: